What you'll find on this page

 Off-the-ear sound processors, such as the Cochlear Nucleus Kanso® 2 Sound Processor, sit on the side of the head.
 The Nucleus Kanso 2 Sound Processor is an all-in-one device that contains a processing unit, microphones, magnet and battery.

 Compare the features of our latest sound processors.

-We recommend you talk to your hearing implant specialist about the right Cochlear sound processor for your hearing needs.
+We recommend that an individual talks to their hearing healthcare clinician about the right Cochlear sound processor for their hearing needs and lifestyle.

 |Nucleus Smart App|